imark0007/imark0007/README.md

 Join me as I embark on this exhilarating adventure into the realm of Software Quality Assurance.
 Together, let's unravel the mysteries, perfect the narratives, and ensure that the software we touch becomes a masterpiece of precision and quality.

 ### Here's to the exciting journey ahead!

+### About Me

+- 🔭 I’m currently working on API testing using Postman.
+- 🌱 I’m currently learning automation testing frameworks.
+- 💬 Ask me about software testing, Postman, and API testing.
+- 📫 How to reach me: arkatalukder99@gmail.com
+- ⚡ Fun fact: I love photography 📸 and exploring new technologies.

 > [!IMPORTANT]
 > ## Skills